 - 1. Satisfactory academic progress is necessary to ensure the development of professional competence, and its documentation is required for a student to continue receiving financial aid from federal and other sources. - 2.
+Students in good standing are those who have passed all courses, have passed the USMLE Step 1 and/or Step 2CK exams depending on whether they are rising M3 (Step 1) or rising M4 (Step 2CK) students, and who are not on probation for any reason (e.g. academic, conduct or professionalism). - 3.
 Student progress will be monitored by a Progress and Promotions Committee (P&P), appointed for each matriculating class, and remaining with that class through graduation.
 The Executive Dean of the COM appoints all regular members, including a voting chair.
 Clinicians or other faculty who are health care providers to, family members of, or have a personal relationship with a student may not serve on any P&P committee meeting, or portion of any meeting, involving that student, but can participate in meetings for other students.
 Members of the P&P who have a conflict of interest [conflicts include but are not limited to serving as a course or clerkship director in which actions were taken that have an adverse academic effect of the student, such as awarding a failing grade] must recuse themselves from committee deliberations for that student.
 Additional ex-officio, non-voting members are appointed by the Associate Dean of Medical Education (ADME) and the Associate Dean of Student Affairs (ADSA).
 The latter officials will provide the committee with pertinent information from the Registrar's Office and COM student records.
 P&P meetings are called as needed by the ADME, their designee, or by the committee Chair.
-Deliberations are confidential.
-Recommendations are made to the Executive Dean by majority vote of members present.
-The committee maintains written records of all recommendations, summaries of which are on file in the Office of Medical Education.

 UT Health Science Center:

-COM105 Progress, Promotion and Graduation with a Doctorate of Medicine (M.D.) - COM Medical Education
+COM105 Progress, Promotion and Graduation with a Doctorate of Medicine (M.D.) - COM Medical

+Education

-Version 1 Publication Date: 05/26/2022
+Version 4 Publication Date: 04/25/2025